ITPhilCloud/terraform-beginner-bootcamp-2023/ShortDocs/How_to_create_a_Feature_Branch.md

 ![Screenshot of GitHub issue menu.](/images/Issues1.png)

-- Select the New Issue button
+- Select the New issue button

 ![Screenshot of GitHub New Issue Button](/images/Issues2.png)